 Destination Tea Notes: By now, our followers know we adore the romance of taking tea in a historic venue, but we say the Gryphon’s afternoon tea menu merits our praise independent of its architecture and interior design.
 Savannah College of Art and Design (SCAD) runs the Gryphon, weaving past and future together by employing SCAD students to design, cook, bake and serve in this historic space.
 Our young waiter proudly answers our questions about the building.
 We learn Freemasons originally designed it as a Masonic temple (ballrooms still remain on upper floors), whose construction was completed in 1923 and deeded to Scottish Rite, at which time the Solomon brothers opened an apothecary on the ground floor, which finally in 1998, was converted to a tearoom.
 The afternoon tea here focuses on doing the traditional elements well, from quality teas to freshly baked and prepared scones, tea sandwiches and pastries.
-There are definite gasps as the dessert course is presented, and discovering that it tastes as delicious as it looks, we dub it the star of the Gryphon’s afternoon tea.
+On a return visit, several of our reviewers express how amazing it is to discover a beautiful afternoon tea experience that costs only $20 per person.
+And at both of our visits, there are definite gasps as our server presents the dessert course.
+Finding that the Gryphon’s pastries are as delicious as they look, we dub them the star of the Gryphon’s afternoon tea.